Pack Your Carry-on Right: 21 things you shouldn’t forget

 Trail mixes are a great option cause they pack in some good fat and protein which will help you feel full longer.
 You can get generally healthy versions as well as more indulgent ones.

 Also don’t forget your water bottle to stay hydrated!
-Check out this one by Epic Water Filters to make sure your water is fresh and clean.
+Check out my full review of Epic Water Filters and why it is your best option.

-You can read all about their initiatives in helping the environment here.
+You can read all about their initiatives to help the environment here.

 The epic solution: one filter replaces 550+ single use bottles, removes over 70 tap water contaminants, tested against NSF/ANSI standards, 100% recyclable, 100% BPA free, made in the USA

-This is an item I never really thought to care about but have been so so glad I had it when I needed it.
-I really like this first aid kit but would add a few random things to it such as:
+This is an item I never really thought to care about but have been so incredibly glad I had it when I needed it.
+I like this first aid kit but would add a few random things to it such as:

 • Mini sewing kit – I have lost a button or ripped a hole a couple of times…enough to know it has come in handy.